anna-albright/waterMe/README.md

-This is the starter code for the Water Me app project.
+This is the code for the Water Me app project.